hiimzackjones/hiimzackjones.github.io/_posts/infosec/2020-5-15-Legacy-HTB-Writeup.md

 categories: InfoSec
 ---

+*some of this post is still being edited.
+Posting draft early by request.*

 The Legacy HTB machine was one of the first HTB machines I ever broke into.
 It's a retired box that is pretty basic, leaning towards understanding basic methodology and how to make use of CVEs that you find on a box.
 It's a good start for practicing for the OSCP.

 ![Website Screenshot](/assets/img/Walkthroughs/Legacy/Website_shot.png)